Azareal/Gosora/docs/configuration.md

 SMTPPort - The port for the SMTP server, usually 25.

+Search - The type of search system to use.
+Options: disabled, sql (default)

 MaxRequestSizeStr - The maximum size that a request made to Gosora can be.
 This includes uploads.
 Example: 5MB

 UserCache - The type of user cache you want to use.
 You can leave this blank to disable this feature or use `static` for a small in-memory cache.